Listening to and learning from horses.

 What programs and services do you offer?

-• Riding & Connected Horsemanship Lessons, ages 6-80
+• Connected Horsemanship

-• Fun on the Farm Camps/Day Sessions, ages 7-13
+• Fun on the Farm Camps/Day Sessions

-• Mindfulness & Horsemanship Sessions, ages 14-100
+• Mindfulness & Horsemanship Sessions (private or group)

-Paper Birch Farm does not currently offer Equine-Assisted Therapy, Hippotherapy, or Therapeutic Riding.
 We encourage those interested in Equine-Assisted Therapy, Hippotherapy, or Therapeutic Riding to check out these local businesses and organizations:

 Birch Grove Therapeutic Riding Center, Eagle River, AK